 2017 has come and gone, and it’s time to start thinking about the year ahead.
-2018 looks to be another big year of travel for us, with a good mix of international trips, national parks trips, and a great golf getaway or two sprinkled in.
+Our 2018 travel plans are already looking to be fantastic, with a good mix of international trips, national parks trips, and a great golf getaway or two sprinkled in.

 Where are you planning on traveling to in 2018?
 We want to hear about the trips you have planned, so make sure you leave us a comment in the comments section.
 Where ever you plan to go in 2018, we wish you a very fulfilling, safe, and healthy year of travel!

 This has been a big bucket list item for us for years, and we are hoping to finally pull the trigger on this trip this fall.
 Machu Picchu is simply magical.
 There is no better way to describe this beautiful, ancient city nestled in the mountains among the clouds.

 It will be our first time to South America, so that has us pretty excited as well.
 The beautiful places, as well as the unique cultures, has us excited to start exploring this wonderful continent.
 It is fitting that Peru, with Machu Picchu as its main attraction, should be the first country in South America that we visit.
 There are several places in South America on our bucket list, which we hope to share with you in the coming weeks, so I am sure we will be back more than a few times.

 We hope to post some of our travel planning process for this trip online to share with you.
 It will be the first time that we actively incorporate our trip planning process into this blog in real-time, so we are very excited about that.

 The Galapagos Islands is another destination that has been high on our bucket list for years, and we are hoping to parlay a visit to the islands on our trip to Peru and Machu Picchu.
 Those that have been following our blog know that we are huge animal lovers, and the Galapagos Islands offer some very unique wildlife viewing opportunities.